Innosan/Innosan/README.md

 ## 👨‍💻 About Me:
 #### Little android and front-end dev from Russia, St. Petersburg.

-- 👨‍🎓 currently studying some things in jetpack compsoe world;
+- 👨‍🎓 currently studying some things in jetpack compose world;
 -  🌱 actively learning android stuff, like Jetpack, KMM, etc.;
 - 🎷 in my free time I'm composing jazz-ish *lofi* beats 👀 and playing games;
 - 📧 tg is your way to reach me!